 out the Blackfin DSPs are particularly powerful - enough so that the NEC

-staff bought a routine OneAccess made to implement the V.34 dial-up
+staff licensed a library OneAccess made to implement the V.34 dial-up

 modem modulation scheme with it; something it'll do without the